BBarbuz/BBarbuz/README.md

-I'm currently learning JS and preparing to learn React for my next big project.
+Currently working on working on my engineering thesis Proxmox Cluster.
-I like eating 🍉 - In Polish 'arbuz'
+I like 🍉 - In Polish 'arbuz'

 <!---